 Create a to-do list.
 I know it sounds so basic, but it really works!
 There’s no need to make things harder than they are.
 A to-do list is simple and efficient—what more do you need?
-I wrote down everything when I was in college.
-Every assignment, quiz, exam, project, even my work, and my karate schedules.
+I wrote down everything when I was in college: every assignment, quiz, exam, and project, even my work, and my karate schedules.
 After a bit of time, it became such a habit that I didn’t think about.
 I always knew where I needed to be and when I needed to be there.

 I don’t care how you create your to-do list.
 It can be physical or digital, whatever you prefer.
 A basic planner, the notes in your phone, or something more complex like Asana or Google Calander.
 Whatever you choose to use, make a to-do list of everything important and review your list at the beginning of each day.

 Use Your Syllabi